Jerry Jones Says There’s ‘No Angst’ Between Himself And Dallas Cowboys Players Over Social Justice Protests

 “But also just trying to find something that’s going to make a boom.
 It’s not just going to be something that people look at it one time and kind of swipe by it, they’re like ‘Oh that’s great.
 The Cowboys did that’ and swipe by it.
 I think we want to do something that makes a boom and that’s something that people remember and actually creates some change and we’ll figure that out.”

-Jones wouldn’t say for sure that he had actually given Crowford or his teammates the “green light” but he did say he recognized the visibility of his organization.
+Jones wouldn’t say for sure that he had actually given Crawford or his teammates the “green light,” but he did say he recognized the visibility of his organization.
 He added that he recognized the times we’re in.

 Jones also said that it’s not a secret that he isn’t someone who likes the idea of kneeling during the anthem.
-He said he’d like the team to do something that has grace and that shows sensitivity towards those who hold a special place in their hearts for the flag.
-But he did understand that quite a few members of the organization have something to say and are looking for something to say it, with some sort of demonstration.
+He said he’d like the team to do something that has grace and that shows sensitivity toward those who hold a special place in their hearts for the flag.
+But he did understand that quite a few members of the organization have something to say and are looking for some way to say it, with some sort of demonstration.

-He added he hoped the fans understand there are people in the organization that have issues they want to bring to light and they need help doing it.
+He added that he hoped the fans understand that there are people in the organization that have issues they want to bring to light and they need help doing it.